Polymer/old-docs-site/polymer.md

 {{site.project_title}} elements prepare themselves automatically in the following cases:

 1. when they're created in a `document` that has a `defaultView` (the main document)
-- when they receive the `enteredViewCallback`
+2. when they receive the `enteredView` callback
-- when they're created in the `shadowRoot` of another element that is preparing itself
+3. when they're created in the `shadowRoot` of another element that is preparing itself

 In addition, if the `.alwaysPrepare` property is set to `true`, {{site.project_title}} elements prepare themselves even when they do not satisfies the above rules.